Conditions implying annular chaos: Computer-Assisted Proofs

-For point (2) we proceed as follow.
-Consider the segments $S^j_i$, $i=0,1,\,j=\pm$ having endpoints $x_i$ and the points $x_i^j$ obtained from the numerical validation.
-For each segment $S_i^j$, we want to show that for $k=0,1,\ldots,N$ the set $f_{a,b}^k(S_i^j)$ belongs to the interior of the box $B_i$ centred at $x_i$, with width 1 and height 2, given that in such a case, $S_0^+\cup S_0^-$ and $S_1^+\cup S_1^-$ can be extended to a $N$-disjoint pair of neighborhoods and we can apply Corollary B. There are two natural ways for checking this property.
-The most naive approach is to consider the maximum expansion $\eta_{a,b}$ associated to $f_{a,b}$,which is given by the infinite norm of the Jacobian $J_{x,y}f_{a,b}$, and then check the inequality $|S^j_i| \,\eta_{a,b}^N\leq \frac{1}{2}$.
+For point (2) we proceed as follows.
+Consider the four segments $S^+_0,S^-_0,S^+_1,S^-_1,$ where for $i\in\{0,1\}$, $S^{\pm}_i$ has endpoints $x_i$ and $x_i^{\pm}$, obtained from the numerical validation.
+For each of these segments we want to show that their images by $f_{a,b}^k$ with $k=0,1,\ldots,N$ is contained in the interior of the box $B_i$ centered at $x_i$, with width 1 and height 2, given that in such a case, $S_0^+\cup S_0^-$ and $S_1^+\cup S_1^-$ can be extended to an $N$-disjoint pair of neighborhoods and we can apply Theorem C. There are two natural ways for checking this property.
+The most naive approach is to consider the maximum expansion $\eta_{a,b}$ associated to $f_{a,b}$, which is given by the supremum norm of the Jacobian $J_{x,y}f_{a,b}$, and then check the inequality $|S^j_i| \,\eta_{a,b}^N\leq \frac{1}{2}$.
 Unfortunately, this rather crude analytical approach fails in some of the cases where we have obtained the CAPs.
 The second way is to fix some small $\varepsilon$, and consider an array of points $P=\{z_1,\ldots ,z_n \}$ inside the segment $S^j_i$, such that the gaps between these points have a maximum length $\delta$ verifying $\delta\,\eta_{a,b}^N<\varepsilon$.
 Then, by considering the new box $B_i^{\varepsilon}$ obtained by removing those points in $B_i$ whose distance to the boundary is less than $\varepsilon$, in case we obtain a numerical validation for

 it is obtained a CAP of point (2) for the continua $U_0=S_0^+\cup S_0^-$ and $U_1=S_1^+\cup S_1^-$.
 And this is the approach that worked for our successful implementations.